ComplexSecurity/Burp-Suite-Exam/Race Conditions/Race Conditions.md

 - Reusing a single CAPTCHA solution
 - Bypassing an anti-brute-force rate limit

+>[!info]
+>Limit overruns are a subtype of "time-of-check to time-of-use" (TOCTOU) flaws".

 The process of detecting and exploiting limit overrun race conditions is relatively simple.
 In high-level terms, all you need to do is:

 - Identify a single use or rate limited endpoint that has some kind of security impact or other useful purpose.
 - Issue multiple requests to this endpoint in quick succession to see if you can overrun this limit.

 The primary challenge is timing the requests so that at least two race windows line up, causing a collision.
-This window is often just milliseconds and can be even shorter.
+This window is often just milliseconds.

 >[!info]
 >Sending requests in parallel - [https://portswigger.net/burp/documentation/desktop/tools/repeater/send-group#sending-requests-in-parallel](https://portswigger.net/burp/documentation/desktop/tools/repeater/send-group#sending-requests-in-parallel)

+Burp Suite can send a group of parallel requests to reduce the impact of one of the factors - network jitter:

+- HTTP/1 - last-byte synchronization technique
+- HTTP/2 - single-packet attack technique

+Single-packet allows you to neutralize interference by a single TCP packet to complete request simultaneously.
+Try to send a large number of requests to help mitigate internal latency (server-side jitter).

 An example lab's purchasing flow contains a race condition that enables you to purchase items for an unintended price.
 To start, use all of the app's available functionality, including using the PROMO code when purchasing an item.

-Send the following request to Repeater (ensure to have added the expensive jacket into your cart before this step):
+Try adding items to cart, checking out and applying the PROMO code.

+There may be a POST request for the coupon itself.
+Send the request to Repeater:

 ```bash
 POST /cart/coupon HTTP/2